 Real Fountain in Almuñecar

-You can see the Royal Spanish coat of arms at the top, above the head of the goddess.
-And, if you look through the glass panels, you can still see the remnants of the original roman water channels.
+If you look closely, you can see the Royal Spanish coat of arms at the top, above the head of the goddess.
+And, if you look through the glass panels on the right, you can still see the remnants of the original Roman water channels.
 These water channels were connected to the original Roman aqueducts that serviced the town.

 The fountain is located in the middle of the Old Town, or "casco antiguo", where the street splits (la Calle Real).
 It is on the right-hand wall, going down to the left after the split.